Centrality Measures in Networks: Concluding Remarks: Potential for New Measures

-A different idea, which is a more direct variation on standard centrality measures, is to look at things like the probability of infecting a whole population starting from some node under some diffusion/contagion process, rather than the expected number of infected nodes, as embodied in the notion of contagion centrality defined by \citet*{limot2015}.
-One could also examine whether some given fraction of a population is reached, or whether a nontrivial diffusion is initiated from some node, etc. Although such measures build on the same sorts of models as diffusion and related centralities, they clearly violate the additivity axiom, and so would move outside of the standard classes.
+A different idea, which is a more direct variation on standard centrality measures, is to look at the probability of infecting a whole population starting from some node under some diffusion/contagion process, rather than the expected number of infected nodes, as embodied in the notion of contagion centrality defined by \citet*{limot2015}.
+One could also examine whether some given fraction of a population is reached, or whether a nontrivial diffusion is initiated from some node.
+Additionally, a threshold model where a fraction of neighbors (or an absolute number of neighbors) must be infected for diffusion to happen is also an interesting thing to explore.\footnote{In the case of a threshold model, as multiple seeds are needed to initiate any cascade in many networks, one could construct a centrality measure by assuming that $k$ other seeds are distributed at random on all other nodes, and then examine the marginal value of a particular node.} Although such measures build on the same sorts of models as diffusion and related centralities, they clearly violate the additivity axiom, and so would move outside of the standard classes.
 The differences that they exhibit compared to standard measures would be interesting to explore.

 Another new class of measures that may be worth exploring involve a multiplicative formulation instead of an additive one.
 This would reflect strong complementarities among different elements of the nodal statistics, for instance nodes at various distances.
 Given scalars $\alpha_\ell$ and $\beta_\ell$ that capture the relative importance of the different dimensions of the nodal statistics, for instance the role of nodes at various distances from the node in question, we define a new family of centrality measures as follows: